Definition: The quality of love in action that keeps us from the extremes of tolerance and judgmentalism.

 “But when the man left the king, he went to a fellow servant who owed him a few thousand dollars.
 He grabbed him by the throat and demanded instant payment.
 “His fellow servant fell down before him and begged for a little more time.
 ‘Be patient with me, and I will pay it,’ he pleaded.
 But his creditor wouldn’t wait.
-He had the man arrested and put in prison until the debt could be paid in full.
+He had the man arrested and put in prison until the debt could be paid in full, specially since there was an assault and battery case involved.
 “When some of the other servants saw this, they were very upset.
 They went to the king and told him everything that had happened.
 Then the king called in the man he had forgiven and said, ‘You evil servant!
 I forgave you that tremendous debt because you pleaded with me.
 Shouldn’t you have mercy on your fellow servant, just as I had mercy on you?’
 Then the angry king sent the man to prison to be tortured until he had paid his entire debt.
 “That’s what my heavenly Father will do to you if you refuse to forgive your brothers and sisters from your heart.”

 Luke 10:25-37 NLT—Parable of the Good Samaritan

 On one occasion an expert in the law stood up to test Jesus.
 “Teacher,” he asked, “what must I do to inherit eternal life?”